 Wine Pairings with Turkey and Gravy:

-Dry Riesling (Reisling Kabinett from Germany) Dry riesling's bright acidity balances out the richness of turkey and stuffing, and cleans and refreshes the palate after each bite.
+Dry Riesling (Reisling Kabinett from Germany) Dry riesling's bright acidity balances out the richness of turkey and stuffing and cleans and refreshes the palate after each bite.

-Gamay (Gamay Beaujolais, Beaujolais Nouveau)This smooth textured red grape offers a balanced yet a fruity and juicy mouthfeel that pairs well with both white and dark meat.
-Gamay's light to medium light body enhances richer side dishes without overwhelming more delicate flavors or sacrificing backnotes or undertone flavors in your dishes.
+Gamay (Gamay Beaujolais, Beaujolais Nouveau)This smooth-textured red grape offers a balanced yet fruity and juicy mouthfeel that pairs well with both white and dark meat.
+Gamay's light to medium-light body enhances richer side dishes without overwhelming more delicate flavors or sacrificing backnotes or undertone flavors in your dishes.

 Wine Pairings with Turkey and Cranberry Sauce:

-Red Burgundy (French Pinot Noir)The fresh fruit flavors of raspberries, red and black cherries, and blackberries found in red Burgundy from France make it a perfect pairing choice with turkey and cranberry sauce.
+- Red Burgundy (French Pinot Noir)The fresh fruit flavors of raspberries, red and black cherries, and blackberries found in red Burgundy from France make it a perfect pairing choice with turkey and cranberry sauce.

-Sweet Riesling (California Riesling, or German Auslese) Sweet riesling varieties complement the natural sweetness of turkey and cranberry sauce.
+- Sweet Riesling (California Riesling, or German Auslese) Sweet riesling varieties complement the natural sweetness of turkey and cranberry sauce.

 Wine Pairings with Dark Meat Turkey:

-Shiraz (Australian Shiraz, American Syrah)This bold red and moderate tanic red, has a medium to full body that goes so incredibly well with the darker parts of the turkey and of course the delicious turkey skin, which contains the fat.
+- Shiraz (Australian Shiraz, American Syrah)This bold red and moderate tannic red, has a medium to full body that goes so incredibly well with the darker parts of the turkey and of course the delicious turkey skin, which contains the fat.
 The fat content cuts shiraz's acidity releasing its fruity undertones.
 The turkey's savory flavors complement the grapes slightly peppery finish.

-Sauvignon Blanc (American, Australian, New Zealand, French)With bright citrus flavors, elevated acidity, and a light body, sauvignon blanc provides a perfect base to wake up and cleanse the palate without overwhelming it, preparing guests to enjoy another savory bite of turkey.
+- Sauvignon Blanc (American, Australian, New Zealand, French)With bright citrus flavors, elevated acidity, and a light body, sauvignon blanc provides a perfect base to wake up and cleanse the palate without overwhelming it, preparing guests to enjoy another savory bite of turkey.

-Pinot Grigio (American, Italian)Similar to sauvignon blanc, pinot grigio revives the palate between bites, and it also offers a sweet pop of flavor and subtle notes of melon and tropical fruits to contrast the slightly rich gamey taste of turkey.
+- Pinot Grigio (American, Italian)Similar to sauvignon blanc, pinot grigio revives the palate between bites, and it also offers a sweet pop of flavor and subtle notes of melon and tropical fruits to contrast the slightly rich gamey taste of turkey.

 Wine Pairings with White Meat Turkey:

-Rosé ALL DAY!
-(Provence France, American) Rosé is one of those special unicorn wines that carry the richness of red wine, while remaining juicy and light.
+- Rosé ALL DAY!
+(Provence France, American) Rosé is one of those special unicorn wines that carry the richness of red wine while remaining juicy and light.
 Making Rosé the perfect pairing choice with white meat turkey.

-- ChablisThis is not the jug wine that your grandmother kept under the kitchen sink.
+- ChablisThis is not the jug of wine that your grandmother kept under the kitchen sink.
 Real Chablis wine comes from Burgundy, France.
 In contrast to other varietals such as Chardonnay, Chablis wines are rarely aged in oak barrels, producing a crisp Chardonnay variety that pairs wonderfully with turkey breast.

 Wine Pairings with Fried Turkey:

-Champagne, Sparkling Wine, Prosecco Champagne or sparkling wine's high acidity cuts the right through the fat content of a deep-fried turkey.
+- Champagne, Sparkling Wine, Prosecco Champagne or sparkling wine's high acidity cuts the right through the fat content of a deep-fried turkey.
 Champagne's mild flavor blends with whatever seasonings you use in your deep-fried turkey brine.

-Lambrusco (Emilia-Romagna, Italy)This sparkling Italian red wine's bright acidity aids in digestion (a digestivo!) and its fruit flavors serve as a pleasant contrast to savory fried turkey.
-If you choose to make a rich cajun style fried turkey, the low alcohol content of Lambrusco keeps your spice levels from overwhelming peoples tastebuds.
+- Lambrusco (Emilia-Romagna, Italy)This sparkling Italian red wine's bright acidity aids in digestion (a digestivo!) and its fruit flavors serve as a pleasant contrast to savory fried turkey.
+If you choose to make a rich cajun-style fried turkey, the low alcohol content of Lambrusco keeps your spice levels from overwhelming people's tastebuds.

 Wine Pairings with Smoked Turkey:

-Zinfandel (California)This classic California red wine, bearing notes of sweet cherries, tobacco, and candied fruits, such as blackberries and raspberry, red zinfandel goes incredibly well with smoked turkey or the dark meat of the turkey.
-It also blends well with sweetly seasoned turkey, such as honey-baked or it's spicier cousin a chipotle & maple glazed turkey.
+- Zinfandel (California)This classic California red wine, bearing notes of sweet cherries, tobacco, and candied fruits, such as blackberries and raspberries, red zinfandel goes incredibly well with smoked turkey or the dark turkey meat.
+It also blends well with sweetly seasoned turkey, such as honey-baked or its spicier cousin a chipotle & maple glazed turkey.

-Malbec (Argentina, Chile, California)Rich and rustic, Old world Malbecs pair perfectly with a smoked turkey.
+- Malbec (Argentina, Chile, California)Rich and rustic, Old world Malbecs pair perfectly with a smoked turkey.
 Malbecs are usually a deep, inky purple in hue and are infused with the aromas of ripe black currants, coffee, and sometimes a backnote of fennel or anise, that will enhance the smoked flavors of your turkey.

 Whatever wine you choose to pair with your holiday feasts, pop the cork, raise a glass, and toast to family, friends, and great food!
 Cheers!

-Check out our other recipes, tips & tricks for Easy, Effortless, Entertaining from
+Check out our other recipes, tips & tricks for Easy, Effortless, Entertaining from AWG Private Chefs!

 About the Author: Certified Master Chef, Sommelier & Wine Educator, Sean Andrade is the executive chef/owner of AWG Private Chefs, named the #1 Private Chef company in California.
 Chef Sean has worked in the restaurant and hospitality industries worldwide for more than 25 years.
-His company AWG Private Chefs offers highly custom tailored, bespoke private chef dining experiences, and private event catering in over 30 countries around the globe.
+His company AWG Private Chefs offers highly custom-tailored, bespoke private chef dining experiences, and private event catering in over 30 countries around the globe.